sunnydigital/sunnydigital.github.io/content/projects/riegsil/_index.md

 ---
-title: PC Build Log | RIEGSIL
+title: PC Build | RIEGSIL
 description: |
   The build log for RIEGSIL, what I hope will be my